By DONNA BALANCIA

 “It’s a matter of being on the lookout,” she said.
 “And learning from other artists, tracking other artists who are like you, and seeing what they’re doing, where are they playing how are they doing it.
 And learning from there.”

 How did she learn how to yodel?
-And why?

 “I taught myself to yodel in college mostly because I was a huge Jewel fan and Jewel is a fantastic yodeler,” she said.
 “And I didn’t think anyone was still yodeling.
 Once I heard Jewel do it, it blew me away.
 I basically locked myself in the bedroom three months during one summer home from college and it’s been a part of my shows ever since.”